the-teachingRSE-project/competencies/survey.md

 ---
-title: "A SURVEY OF INITIATIVES PROVIDING EDUCATIVE MATERIAL IN THE RSE SPACE"
+title: "A Survey of Initiatives Providing Educative Material in the RSE Space"
 geometry: margin=2.5cm
 author:
   - Heidi Seibold